meaningalignment/mge/README.md

 # Overview

-Democratic Fine-Tuning (DFT) is an initiative aimed at achieving a fine-tuned model that bridges political, cultural, and ideological boundaries.
+Moral Graph Elicitation (MGE) is an initiative aimed at achieving a fine-tuned model that bridges political, cultural, and ideological boundaries.
 More info can be found in our [paper](./paper.pdf).

 This repository hosts code for an application with a new democratic process that takes ~15 minutes to complete.